KiyaiB/Github-API-Search/README.md

 # BUILD
 Run ng build to build the project.
 The build artifacts will be stored in the dist/ directory.

 # RUNNING UNIT TESTS
 Run ng test to execute the unit tests via Karma.
-# Running end-to-end tests
+# RUNNING END-TO-END TESTS
 Run ng e2e to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-# Further help
+# FURTHER HELP
 To get more help on the Angular CLI use ng help or go check out the Angular CLI Overview and Command Reference page.

 # LICENSE